 The Moto2 field for next season is even better filled than the Moto3 grid, with 35 entries for 2014.
 Like Moto3, the two men who fought for the championship have departed, leaving the championship wide open.
 The departure of Pol Espargaro and Scott Redding for MotoGP leaves Tito Rabat as hot favorite for the title, after the Spaniard had challenged for most of the season.
 Rabat has switched from the Pons team to join Marc VDS, where he is already off to a strong start, while teammate Mika Kallio has also showed strongly in preseason testing.

 Strongest of all has been Tom Luthi, the Swiss rider having topped the timesheets at the Jerez tests so far.
 Dark horse in the Moto2 class is surely Nico Terol, who had a very strong end to the season after finally being diagnosed with lactose intolerance, a condition which had been troubling him all year.
 Since his successful diagnosis, Terol won two out of five races.

-Press releases from the MotoGP teams and Bridgestone after the first day of practice at Jerez:
+Press releases from the MotoGP teams after the race on Sunday at Valencia:

 Press releases from the MotoGP teams and Bridgestone after Saturday's qualifying at Valencia: